g-bomtempo/Exercicios_Java_Udemy/README.md

 Exercicio 01 até 06 > Estrutura Sequencial

-Exercicio 07 até XX > Estrutura Condicional
+Exercicio 07 até 14 > Estrutura Condicional